CallinCeriani/blast2tree/README.md

 ## How to uninstall
 > To remove enviroment `conda remove -n Blast2Tree --all`
 > To remove the pathing `nano ~/.bashrc`
-> To remove the downloaded program `rm -rf /path/to/blast2tree-v0.0.1`
+> To remove the downloaded program e.g. `rm -rf /path/to/blast2tree-v0.0.1`